switch120/sample-react-docker/README.md

 # React, MySQL, Mongo, Express API Docker Shell

 This project is intended to serve as a base shell for a full-stack React application with a MySQL (or Mongo) Database and an Express backend API.
-The full-stack environment is defined using *docker-compose* (https://docs.docker.com/compose/), which runs three independent containers for React, Database (MySQL/Mongo), and Express simultaneously.
+The local full-stack environment is defined using [Docker Compose](https://docs.docker.com/compose/), which runs three independent containers for React, Database (MySQL/Mongo), and Express simultaneously.
 To run Mongo instead of MySQL, you will need to modify the `db:` entry in `docker-compose.yml` and replace with the settings from `mongo.yml`.

 Both the React Dev server and the Express server will detect changes and recompile automatically.
 Output from both can be seen while the environment is running in the foreground (i.e., without the `-d` flag)

-The React source (`/src`) was built using `create-react-app@2.0.2` (https://www.npmjs.com/package/create-react-app?activeTab=versions).
+The React source (`/src`) was built using `create-react-app@2.0.2` https://www.npmjs.com/package/create-react-app?activeTab=versions.
 If a more recent version is preferred, the `/src` folder can safely be over-written in its entirety as long as the start command is still `npm start`.

 > **NOTE on overwriting `/src/`** - this folder contains a `Dockerfile` for the local development environment.
 If you replace the contents of `/src`, just be sure to keep that file or your dev web container won't spin up.